lizheng90/Java-61b-Data-Structure/README.md

 # Java-61b-Data-Structure

-This repo is lab and homework form Berkely open course Java 61b and data structure.
-It's on self-learning Java and practice purpose
+This repo are labs and homeworks for Berkely open course Java 61b and data structure.
+It's for learning and practising Java and data structure